-First, let's look at the original map on the transparency.org site.
+First, here's the original map on the transparency.org site.
 They mapped all the values using a yellow-orange-red gradient, the map had hover-text for each country, and you could zoom and pan the map.
 I didn't really like the color gradient, because it was difficult trying to visually match a country's shade to the continuous legend.
 Also, all the colors in the gradient seemed to represent bad/caution (ie, the countries with a 'good' score still looked 'bad' on the map).
 The pan & zoom capability seemed nice at first, but in practice the features seemed to get in the way more often than they were useful.
 And the way the hover-text was laid out, and also having different font sizes for different pieces of text, made it difficult to quickly read.
 Here's a screen-capture of the original map (click it to see the full size interactive version):

 To create my own version, I first had to get the data.
 I could click the 'Download Info Package' button and it contained a spreadsheet of the data, but that was only for 1 year - whereas I was more interested in the 3 years of data they showed in their table.
 So I copy-n-pasted their table into a text file.
 But rather than a country's values (rank, country, and 3 years' scores) all being on one line, each cell in the table came out on a separate line, such as: